 We have built a strong reputation for providing top-quality regulatory, contentious, and transactional advice across many industry sectors.

 *Steptoe & Johnson UK LLP is a limited liability partnership registered in England and Wales under number OC395074 with its registered office at 5 Aldermanbury Square, London EC2V 7HR.
-Steptoe & Johnson UK LLP is authorised and regulated by the Solicitors Regulation Authority under number 635838, and is affiliated with Steptoe & Johnson LLP.
+Steptoe & Johnson UK LLP is authorised and regulated by the Solicitors Regulation Authority under number 635838, and is affiliated with the firms of Steptoe & Johnson LLP and Steptoe & Johnson HK LLP.
 Our United Kingdom VAT registration number is 203 2105 81.

 Danyal Arnold helps clients navigate complex international trade and investment issues.
 Danyal focuses on a variety of international trade matters, including the impact and implications of Brexit, EU...